chiyinglin/daminiR_GoogleStreetViewDatasetBias/README.md

 ![](heatmap_chicago_label.png)
 ## Key Features

-Heatmaps produces using Google API to collect images on large scale
+Heatmaps produced using Google API to collect images on a large scale.

 ## Intro

-The motivation of this project stems from the increasing use of google street view images in machine learning models, to predict outcomes.
-In the recent affairs of fair AI, it seemed appropriate to study the large dataset and analyze potential bias.
+The motivation of this project stems from the increasing use of google street view images in machine learning models to predict outcomes.
+In the recent affairs of fair AI, it seemed appropriate to study the large dataset and analyze the potential of adverse bias.

 ## Approach to Problem

-My approach to solving this problem was to gather 100 longitude and latitude coordinate of a location for each county, in which at each coordinate a street view image is requested.
+My approach to solving this problem is to gather  longitude and latitude coordinate of a location for each county, in which at each coordinate a street view image is requested.
 If a street exist than an image is quarried, and the update time is saved.
 The average of  update times in each county is then calculated and represented on a heatmap.
  The distribution on the heatmap helps asses the distribution of the last update Google Street View has had and can be correlated to several factors and analyzed.
+More details can be check on the <a href="https://thedisruptculture.com/2019/06/24/is-google-street-view-dataset-biased/">blog</a>.

 ## Download
 Clone the github repo including source.